stg-tud/type-pragmatics/VeritasSpoofax/README.md

 0. Check out both the Veritas and the VeritasSpoofax folder somewhere in the same folder.
 1. In the Veritas folder, run "sbt assembly" to produce a .jar of the Veritas project (required by Veritas Spoofax).
-2. Install the latest version of the Spoofax Language Workbench (http://strategoxt.org/Spoofax) as Eclipse plugin in the Scala IDE: In the Scala IDE, choose "Help - Install New Software".
-Copy the following link to the latest stable Spoofax build: http://download.spoofax.org/update/stable , hit enter, mark everything, and install.
-(Note: The nightly Spoofax versions http://download.spoofax.org/update/nightly do not work) Restart Eclipse and adapt the eclipse.ini according to the warning you might get during the start-up.
+2. Install version 1.5 of the Spoofax Language Workbench.
+Restart Eclipse and adapt the eclipse.ini according to the warning you might get during the start-up.
 After modifying the eclipse.ini, restart Eclipse again.
 3. Copy your Vampire binaries into the VeritasSpoofax folder.
 The binaries have to be named vampire-3.0 and vampire-4.0 according to the version of the sources the binaries were compiled from.
 4. Build the VeritasSpoofax project in Eclipse (make sure the build is successful before continuing with further steps).
 The build should automatically copy the Veritas.jar from the first step to the include folder in VeritasSpoofax.